ahilbers/renewable_test_PSMs/README.md

 #### Summary

-This repository contains model files, time series data and example code for a class of simple renewable test case power system models on which to conduct renewable energy analysis.
+This repository contains model files, time series data and example code for a class of simple test power system models on which to conduct renewable energy and time series analysis.

 #### Rationale

 In renewable energy policy and planning, open-source models and data typically represent a real system and may be highly computationally expensive to run.
-In more pure power system research, the standard test case benchmark models (e.g. the various IEEE X-bus test case systems) are usually not designed for renewable analysis and/or require time series data that is not publicly available.
-This repository provides some simple "toy" test-case power system models on which to test methodologies, particularly those related to time series and renewable energy analysis.
-The repository is fully self-contained; all the files required to create the models, 38 years of time series data, and sample code is provided.
+In more pure power system research, the standard benchmark models (e.g. the various IEEE X-bus test systems) are usually not designed for renewable analysis and/or require time series data that is not publicly available.
+This repository fills this gap by providing a set of simple test power system models on which to develop and evaluate power system modelling methodologies.
+It is fully self-contained; all model files, 38 years of time series data and sample code is provided.

 #### Models